What causes BitLocker Recovery Mode?

 Self-service Key Recovery

-Well that’s where Specops Key Recovery comes in!
+Well that’s where our enterprise solution, Specops Key Recovery, comes in!
 When a user is prompted for a BitLocker recovery key, they can use the solution to prove their identity with multi-factor authentication (Google Authenticator, Duo Security, SMS, etc.) without having to call the service desk.

 Using the information above you should be able to find a good balance between security and usability when deploying BitLocker to your organisation.